FairwindsOps/rbac-lookup/docs/gke.md

 ```

 At this point this integration only supports standard IAM roles, and is not advanced enough to include any custom roles.
 For a full list of supported roles and how they are mapped, view [lookup/gke_roles.go](https://github.com/FairwindsOps/rbac-lookup/blob/master/lookup/gke_roles.go).

+## Credentials

+This flag requires that you have `gcloud` cli access to the project in question.
+Please follow the [Google Documentation](https://cloud.google.com/sdk/docs/quickstart) on how to do this.

+Additionally, these credentials must have the necessary permissions to lookup users and their roles.